 When I got ill, I did not have the help I needed to rest and recover.
 I had to go against the advice to rest in order to continue to look after myself.
 I got more and more ill.
-I ended up living severely disabled with ME, bedbound for 14 years.
-I felt that my deterioration was unecessary and was angry that no one stepped forward to ensure that I even got enough to eat.
+I ended up living severely disabled with Myalgic Encephalomyelitis, bedbound for 14 years.
+I felt that my deterioration was unnecessary and I felt hurt that no one stepped forward to ensure that I got enough to eat.

-I developed the powerful forgiveness exercises of the release (see top right for how to get a FREE ebook on The Release)
+I developed the powerful forgiveness exercises of the release which you can read about in my FREE ebook - Releasing Judgment.)

-and used prayer for forgiveness to keep my heart open.
-I wanted to be able to receive blessings instead of live with bitterness.
+Prayer for forgiveness also helped me to keep my heart open.
+I wanted to be able to give and receive blessings instead of living with bitterness.

 A practice of forgiveness I use in my life and in my work, called "The Release".

 through the practice of forgiving self and other.

 Make the above prayer for self forgiveness your own by missing out anything which does not apply to your own situation.
 Or write your own prayer.

 If you would like advice about developing the habit of forgiveness, please help yourself to my FREE E-book - Releasing Judgement – Forgiveness Exercises for Self Acceptance and Inner Peace.
 See the box below.

 Forgiveness is the main spiritual practice which allowed me to keep my heart open to God through 14 years of severe illness and hardship.